AlbertoCoding/experiments/write-up.md

 ![](inicio.PNG)

-When start the application we can see that we have upload functionality and this file will be stored on the server.
-First lets try to upload a valid image to see how the application behaves.
+When start the application we can see that we have a "create new user" functionality and we will be redirected to out private user space.
+First let's try to create a new user to see how the application behaves.

 ![](.gitbook/assets/screen-shot-2019-03-05-at-16.18.19.png)